jsom1/jsom1.github.io/_walkthroughs/Devzat.md

 - *-n*: tells nmap to never do reverse DNS
 - *-sTV*: TCP connect and version detection scan

 So this commands sends *the nmap* command through the tunnel, and *devzat* executes it against the docker container running locally.
+The output is then sent back to us.
 The two commands above and the result is the following:

 <div class="img_container">
 ![proxychains]({{https://jsom1.github.io/}}/_images/htb_dz_proxy.png)
 </div>

+Finally, we see the container is running *influxDB*.
+From Wikipedia, *"InfluxDB is an open-source time series database (TSDB) developed by the company InfluxData.
+It is written in the Go programming language for storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics"*.

 ## 4. Vertical privilege escalation